llingg/docs-opmanual_autolab/book/robotarium/60_old_watchtower_system/67_autolocalization_operation_procedure.md

-# Auto-Localization Operation Procedure {#auto-localization-operation-procedure status=beta}
+# Auto-Localization Operation Procedure {#auto-localization-operation-procedure status=outdated}

 TODO: Move this to the Autolab book.